tuyenld/tuyenld.github.io/_posts/2019-07-06-how-to-use-google-analytics-api.md

 tags:
   - blog
   - jekyll
+aside: true
+aside:
+  toc: true
 ---

-I want to show *pageview* on my blog.
+I want to display **pageview** on my blog (you can see the "eye" icon near the date of the post).
 One problem is this blog is static blog (powered by Jekyll), so I think about use Google Analytics to do that.
 I found a ton of document, there are many keyword on Google Cloud Product.
 * Services Account
 * Access Token
 * Fresh Token